 - Do I see any roadblocks that prevent me or the Development Team from meeting the Sprint Goal?

-Answering these questions help teams get an understanding of who’s working on what and reveal if someone is unable to make progress on the task assigned to them.
+Answering these questions help teams get an understanding of who’s working on what user story and reveal if someone is unable to make progress on the task assigned to them.

 Who should attend a Daily Scrum Meeting?